-- Developing new ways to provide care to FSU elderly with a lighter infrastructure, and restructuring other aspects of our operations, to address long-term declines in Holocaust restitution. - Allocating scarce resources for care, to both elderly and children, by prioritizing the needlest cases. - Strengthening Jewish communities in the FSU by engaging individuals, nurturing communal institutions, and encouraging communities to care for vulnerable members. - Advancing these community development goals by prioritizing teen programming, volunteerism, and leadership training, while also enhancing the cost-effectiveness of our Jewish community centers. - Focusing community development efforts in the FSU on major cities, which have the largest population of Jews (including younger generations of Jews), and de-emphasizing this work in places where the Jewish population is shrinking and aging.
+- Developing new ways to provide care to FSU elderly with a lighter infrastructure, and restructuring other aspects of our operations, to address anticipated long-term declines in Holocaust restitution. - Allocating scarce resources for care, to both elderly and children, by prioritizing the neediest cases. - Empowering Jewish communities in the FSU to care for most vulnerable members through teen programming, leadership training, volunteer networks, and other initiatives. - Focusing community development efforts in the FSU on major cities, which have the largest population of Jews (including younger generations of Jews), and deemphasizing this work in places where the Jewish population is shrinking and aging.